KeatonTech/epoxy_js/README.md

 # Epoxy JS
 ### The reactive glue that binds web apps together

-Epoxy JS is a lightweight framework that adds change tracking to generic Javascript data structures like Arrays and Objects.
+Epoxy JS is a lightweight (<1000 loc) framework that adds change tracking to generic Javascript data structures like Arrays and Objects.
 The end result is similar to the effect achieved by frontend frameworks like Angular, but works without explicit change detection and can be used anywhere in Javascript (not just inside special templates).